stephband/scribe/README.md

 ## Research

-There is a discussion of using CSS grid layout for rendering music notation in the blog post <a href="https://cruncher.ch/blog/printing-music-with-css-grid/">Printing Music with CSS Grid</a>.
+There is a discussion about using CSS grid layout for rendering music notation in the blog post <a href="https://cruncher.ch/blog/printing-music-with-css-grid/">Printing Music with CSS Grid</a>.
 Scribe's internals have changed since that post was written but the principal layout technique remains the same.